 Please don’t distribute articles or parts of articles by email.

-This material may not be sold, published, or reproduced online without specific prior permission.
+This material may not be sold, published, or reproduced online, or in any other form, without specific prior permission.

 disclaimers and the rest

 Terms and conditions of work are tailored for each client assignment—sample available on request

 We are aware of and will comply with our obligations under current UK legislation

 We will not disclose to third parties any information you provide about yourself or your business